Password protection of sites

 AuthUserFile /home/xnovak99/public_html/.htpasswd

-It is then specified to access the files in the subtree
+Then it is specified that access to files in the subtree

 security

-(URL starts with https://www.fi.muni.cz/~xnovak99/security) is authorized only after entering a valid name and password according to the data in the file
+(the URL thus starts with https://www.fi.muni.cz/~xnovak99/security) is only authorized after a valid username and password have been entered according to the information in the aforementioned file

 .htpasswd